About Slipcovers Etc.

 At Slipcovers Etc., we specialize in custom slipcovers tailored to fit each piece of furniture.
 To ensure a perfect fit, the furniture must be available in the shop or nearby for at least two fittings.
 Alternatively, we can create new slipcovers using an existing cover as a pattern by carefully dismantling it to cut the new pieces.
 To receive an estimate for fabric requirements and labor costs, customers should provide a photo of the furniture.
 Please note that customers are responsible for supplying their own fabric.

 Slipcovers Etc. has been in operation since May 1999, originally located at 54 Queen St., Chester, NS.
 The business began in a commercial building that had been newly renovated to accommodate a large store and three smaller retail or office spaces.
 Initially, we also offered sewing lessons, which quickly became popular and led us to outgrow the space.
 As a result, we relocated to Pleasant St. in Chester, a location that provided better visibility and street presence.
-Over time, changing circumstances prompted several moves within the village, ultimately leading us to our current location on Duke St., where we now enjoy both ample space and high visibility.
+For a while, we were located on Duke Street in the old pharmacy where we enjoyed ample space and light.
+Presently, we are located at 41a Queen Street in the historic James Redden House built in the 1880s.
+We relocated to this location in September 2025 when the opportunity arose, providing the chance to continue sewing custom made home decor items in a convenient, sun filled, and cozy space.

 Since our opening, Slipcovers Etc. has also offered minor clothing alterations to meet a local need.
 In recent years, we have embraced the importance of repairing and altering clothing to support sustainability through recycling, repurposing, and reusing garments.
 We are proud to contribute to reducing waste and helping to protect the environment.